 How do I default to my favorite custom environment?

 You can't currently change the default environment.
-Each time you restart Mixed Reality Portal, you will be returned to the Cliff House environment.
+Each time you restart Mixed Reality Portal, you'll be returned to the Cliff House environment.

 I spawn into a blank space

 Windows Mixed Reality doesn't support environments that exceed 256 mb.
-When an environment exceeds this limit, you will land in the empty sky box with no model.
+When an environment exceeds this limit, you'll land in the empty sky box with no model.

 It takes a long time to load my environment

 You can add optional optimizations to your environment to make it load faster.
 See "Optimizing your environment" for details.

 Windows Mixed Reality translates glTF units to 1 meter when loading environments.
 If your environment loads up an unexpected scale, double check your exporter to ensure that you're modeling at a 1-meter scale.

 The spawn location in my environment is incorrect